JunhaoSong/cuseistut/source/abs_loc/index.rst

 Introduction
 --------------
-The earthquake detection process finds P&S arrival times on different stations for each event.
+The earthquake detection process finds the arrival times of P&S wave on different stations for each event.
 The next step is to get the earthquake location (**longitude(x),latitude(y),depth(z)**) and origin time (**t**).
 A direct idea is to set up equations based on the relationship between distance, velocity, and travel time.
 However, due to complexities in real geophysical setting, a solution that fits all equations rarely exists.

 The most widely used methods are based on least-square algorithm.
 That is, the place that has the minimum misfit with observations is accepted as the earthquake location.
-One least-square method is the grid search method, the possible space is splited into 3D grids, the misfit of each grid as the earthquake location is calculated one by one.
+One least-square method is the grid search method.
+In this method, the possible space is splited into 3D grids, and then the misfit of each grid as the earthquake location is calculated one by one.
 The earthquake is then considered to be occurred inside the grid with minimum misfit.
-The grid size controls the earthquake location resolution, a large grid size will lead to large uncertainty is earthquake location, because we have
+The grid size controls the earthquake location resolution, a larger grid size will lead to large uncertainty.
+However, a smaller grid size will lead to heavy calculation load due to dramtically increased grid quantity.
+Therefore, there is a trade-off between resolution and calculation efficiency in this method.

- There is a trade-off in the usage of the grid-search method, the grid size is in one side, and the calculation

-The grid search method needs consider the trade-off below the location resolution and calculation efficiency.
-To achieve high resolution, the single grid should be divided into smaller size, while the total grids quantity increased dramatically, users have to spend more time in calculation.

-In this session, we introduce the most commonly used iterative earthquake abosolute location method, which could achieve high-resolution earthquake location with limited calculation.
-We start from simple one-layer model for practice and then run into detailed data processing using the ``HYPOINVERSE`` program.
+Another least-square earthquake location method is the iterative absolute earthquake location method, which can achieve high-resolution location with ideal calculation efficiency and is widely used.
+In this session, we introduce the details of this method.
+We start from simple one-layer model for practice and then run into real data processing using the popular ``HYPOINVERSE`` program, which is developed based on the iterative absolute earthquake location method.

 Theory Background
 ******************
 .. image:: Ray_textbook.jpg

-The arrival time recorded by one station could be presented:
+The arrival time recorded by one station could be presented as:

 .. math::
-   T_i^k = O_k+\int_{s}^{r}uds
+   T_i^k = O_k+\int_{s}^{r}udS

-where :math:`T_i^k` is the arrival time of event k on station i.
-In the right side of equation, there are two components: 1) The origin time of event k :math:`O_k`; 2) The event travel time.
+where :math:`T_i^k` is the arrival time of event :math:`k` on station :math:`i`.
+In the right side of equation, there are two components: 1) The origin time of event :math:`k` :math:`O_k`; 2) The event travel time.
 It is the integral over the ray path.
-The s denotes the source location, r represents the receiver (station) location, u is the reciprocal of velocity named slowness.
+The :math:`s` denotes the source location, :math:`r` represents the receiver (station) location, :math:`u` is the reciprocal of velocity named slowness.

-Assume the event with true source parameters :math:`\mathbf{m_{true}}=(x_{true},y_{true},z_{true},o_{true})^T` is recorded by :math:`n` stations, we use :math:`\mathbf{d_obs}` to denote the arrival time of each station, then :math:`\mathbf{m_{true}}` should satisfy:
+Assume the event with true source parameters :math:`\mathbf{m_{true}}=(x_{true},y_{true},z_{true},o_{true})^T` is recorded by :math:`n` stations, we use :math:`\mathbf{d_obs}` to denote the arrival times of stations, then :math:`\mathbf{m_{true}}` should satisfy:

 .. math::

    \mathbf{Fm_{true}=d_obs}

-The relationship between :math:`\mathbf{m}` and :math:`\mathbf{d}` is non-linear because integral is involved as show in previous equation.
+The relationship between :math:`\mathbf{m}` and :math:`\mathbf{d}` is non-linear because integral is involved as shown in previous equation.
-For earthquake parameters that are close to :math:`\mathbf{m_{true}}`, we present it as :math:`\mathbf{m=m_{true}+\Delta{m}}`, the :math:`\mathbf{\Delta m}` will lead to variation in :math:`\mathbf{d_{obs}+\Delta d}`
+For earthquake parameters that are close to :math:`\mathbf{m_{true}}`, we present them as :math:`\mathbf{m=m_{true}+\Delta{m}}`, the :math:`\mathbf{\Delta m}` will lead to variation in :math:`\mathbf{d_{obs}+\Delta d}`

 According to `Taylor Expansion theorem <https://en.wikipedia.org/wiki/Taylor_series>`_, we have: